anand514/linux-commands/README.md

 ### $ sudo apt-get install openjdk-8-jre

 - The openjdk-8-jre package contains just the Java Runtime Environment.
 If you want to develop Java programs then please install the openjdk-8-jdk package.

+### sudo apt install chromium-browser

+-   to install the chromium browser on the ubunut